Executive M.P.H. Program

 Students can enter the program to gain skills in the public health sciences and to prepare for careers in a variety of settings, including academia; local, national, or international public health agencies; industry; and nonprofit foundations and research organizations.

-Students select one of four tracks: Health Informatics, Environmental Health Sciences, Critical Topics in Public Health, or Applied Analytic Methods and Epidemiology.
-All students are required to select one track when applying.
-They may also select a second track or combine courses from the remaining tracks or on-site courses as electives in order to meet the six-course requirement.
-Students may take on-site courses to meet elective requirements, noting any prerequisites and/or faculty permissions, if one can meet attendance requirements.
+Students have the option of selecting up to two of four tracks to complete during their time in the program: Health Informatics, Environmental Health Sciences, Applied Analytic Methods and Epidemiology, or the Critical Topics in Public Health Track.* Students with no tracks elected will complete all non-core course credits through their elective coursework.
+Students may take on-site courses to meet elective requirements, noting any prerequisites and/or faculty permissions, if they can meet attendance requirements.
 The program begins with courses in a summer term followed by two years of part-time study that combines online courses and three on-site intensives.
 Students must maintain residency in one of the three countries of eligibility in order to maintain enrollment in the program: United States, Mexico, or Canada.

 Program Requirements